MariosGkMeng/Straightforward-Obsidian2Latex/README.md

+⚠ Will update the ReadMe soon.
 Some recent updates (will write them in the ReadMe soon)
 - on the interface so that you don't have to trigger it using Python
+	- I started using an Obsidian note that triggers the code and wherein you can specify which note you wish to convert, but I haven't added it to the repo yet
 - you can pure latex commands within the obsidian files and they will not be touched by the translator